aisingapore/sealion/README.md

 ## Key Features

 - 3 to 7 billion parameters (larger models coming in 2024)
+- Instruct-tuned in Bahasa Indonesia (more Southeast Asian languages in 2024)
 - Trained on 980B tokens of text data from 11 languages spoken across SEA
 - Specialized vocabulary and tokenization for optimal performance on SEA languages
 - Excels on tasks in regional languages